Below you will find the program for the 2026 Tampere Spring Seminar. The organizing committee reserves the right to make changes to the program.

 15:30-17:00 Session 3: Histories of role-play events

-- Elisa Saggioro: The Closed Circle of Tendre: Selective Salon Design and Role-Play as Narrative Generator
+- Elisa Saggioro: The Closed Circle of Tendre: A Selective Role-Playing Event

-- Johanna Koljonen, Jaakko Stenros, & James Lancaster: Centring the Convention in Role-Playing History
+- Johanna Koljonen, James Lancaster, & Jaakko Stenros: Centring the Convention in Role-Playing History

-- José Zagal, Mary Anne Argo-Chávez, Alonso Soto-Cerda, Sebastián Reyes-Díaz: Chile’s Concilio de Dragones: “The Largest Role-Playing Event”
+- Mary Anne Argo-Chávez, Alonso Soto-Cerda, Sebastián Reyes-Díaz, & José Zagal: Chile’s Concilio de Dragones: “The Largest Role-Playing Event”

 Wednesday, May 6th